BT Group: Privatisation

 On 19 July 1982, the Government announced its intention to sell shares in British Telecom to the public.
 On 1 April 1984, British Telecommunications was incorporated as a public limited company (plc) in anticipation of the passing of the Telecommunications Bill.
-This Bill received Royal Assent on 12 April, and the transfer to British Telecommunications plc from British Telecom as a statutory corporation of its business, its property, its rights and liabilities took place on 6 August 1984.
+This Bill received royal assent on 12 April as the Telecommunications Act 1984, and the transfer to British Telecommunications plc from British Telecom as a statutory corporation of its business, its property, its rights and liabilities took place on 6 August 1984.
+The remainder of the statutory corporation British Telecom was dissolved in 1994.

 Initially all shares in the new plc were owned by the Government.
 In November 1984, 50.2% of the new company was offered for sale to the public and employees.
 Shares were listed in London, New York, and Toronto and the first day of trading on was 3 December 1984.
 The Government sold half its remaining interest in December 1991 and the other half in July 1993.
 In July 1997, the new Labour Government relinquished its Special Share ("Golden Share"), retained at the time of the flotation, which had effectively given it the power to block a takeover of the company, and to appoint two non-executive directors to the Board.

 The company changed its trading name to "BT" on 2 April 1991.
-In 1996 Peter Bonfield was appointed CEO and Chairman of the Executive Committee, promising a "rollercoaster ride".
+In 1996 Peter Bonfield was appointed CEO and chairman of the executive committee, promising a "rollercoaster ride".

+Diversification

+In the early 1980s, BT Merlin was established as a business unit of British Telecom, at first to sell products such as phone systems to small businesses.
+In 1983, the growing "office automation" market was addressed through Merlin-branded desktop computers made by ICL, with built-in modems to communicate over the phone network.
+Later products included the Merlin Tonto – developed by ICL from the Sinclair QL home computer – and the Merlin M4000, a rebadged Logica computer.

 In the 1990s, BT entered the Irish telecommunications market through a joint venture with the Electricity Supply Board, the Irish state owned power provider.
 This venture, entitled Ocean, found its main success through the launch of Ireland's first subscription-free dial-up ISP, oceanfree.net.
 As a telecoms company it found much less success, mainly targeting corporate customers.
 BT acquired 100% of this venture in 1999.

-BT's attempted global alliances
+Over the period 1980 to 2000, BT and other providers adopted Internet product strategies when it became commercially advantageous.